-- (a) Offers should be complete and carefully worded and should convey all of the information requested. - (b) Offers should be prepared simply and economically, providing a straightforward, concise description of offeror's capabilities to satisfy the requirements of the RFP.
-Emphasis should be on completeness and clarity of content. - (c) The contents of your offer must be divided into two parts, the technical proposal and the business proposal.
-Each part should be bound in a single volume. - (d) If your offer includes any comment over and above the specific information requested in the solicitation, you are to include this information as a separate appendix to your offer.
+(a) Offers should be complete and carefully worded and should convey all of the information requested. (b) Offers should be prepared simply and economically, providing a straightforward, concise description of offeror's capabilities to satisfy the requirements of the RFP.
+Emphasis should be on completeness and clarity of content. (c) If your offer includes any comment over and above the specific information requested in the solicitation, you are to include this information as a separate appendix to your offer.
 Offers which include either modifications to any of the solicitation's contractual requirements or an offeror's standard terms and conditions may be deemed non-responsive and not considered for award.
 [02-2B040-2]